 Lots of people looking for a small pet dog ask “are Pugs smart?”

-Pugs are not generally regarded as the cleverest or easiest dog to train.
-However, they still can be taught basic skills like potty training, and good manners.
+Pugs are not generally seen as the most clever or easiest dogs to train.
+But, they still can be taught basic skills like potty training, and good manners.

 The most effective way to achieve this is using force free, positive reinforcement training techniques.